RedisLabs/redislabs-docs/content/kubernetes/active-active/preview/create-reaadb.md

     - starts with a letter
     - ends with a letter or digit

-    Example REAADB named `example-aadb-1` linked to the REC named `rec1` with two participating clusters:
+    Example REAADB named `example-aadb-1` linked to the REC named `rec1` with two participating clusters and a global database configuration with shard count set to 3:

     ```yaml
     apiVersion: app.redislabs.com/v1alpha1